 The SRevP shall list all project documentation applicable to the review.
 Note: the documentation subject for review is detailed in section 10 of this SRevP.

-Review data package documentation shall be according to the deliveries for every review in the Software life cycle chosen (see Table A-1: ECSS-E-ST-40 and ECSS-Q-ST-80 Document requirements list (DRL) ECSS-E-ST-40C DRL per review).
+Review data package documentation shall be according to the deliveries for every review in the Software life cycle chosen (see Table A-1: ECSS-E-ST-40 and ECSS-Q-ST-80 Document requirements list (DRL)).

 Review objectives